NataliaSegura/Macrocomplex-builder/README.md

 * The algorithm is implemented in such a way that the final output is given in a very fast way.
 This is due to use an interaction check-list while reconstructing the macrocomplex (*see documentation*).
 * The program accepts a wide range of input types:
   - The input names does not affect to the output (i.e. if all PDB files are named XY.pdb).
-  - The input does not need all the interactions in different PDB files (i.e. case of virus capside or microtubul, with more than 150 chain-interaction in the case of the virus capside, and infinite interactions in microtubul).
+  - The input does not need all the interactions in different PDB files (i.e. case of virus capside or microtubul, with more than 150 chain-interaction in the case of the virus capside, and infinite interactions in the microtubul).
-  - In case the user gives a non-existing or wrong interaction the program ignores it and keeps going.
+  - If the user gives a non-existing or wrong interaction the program ignores it and keeps going.
   - Different ways of executing 4SMAcroBuilder: from command line or with GUI.
   - Possibility to generate different models in a very short time.
 This allow the user to compare each model and decide which is/are the best models.
 Different models are scored in an output file.
   - Possibility of take

+One of the program advantages is that if the macrocomplex that is building has a specific configuration, pretty much the rest of the examples excluding the microtuble, if the user specifies that wants the macrocomplex with 7 chains but in fact it can only have 4, it will not try to put more just because it was asked.
+This limited and reduces very much the program performance time.

 ## Limitations
+One of the main limitations dealing with the creation of a macrocomplex is the number of atoms and number of interactions it has.
+That's why we did a deeper anaylisis of these two factors using the microtubul folder.
+What is advantatgeous about this macrocomplex is that without any limitations it can go on forever without stopping, more or less like in a cell.
+But, limiting its parameters, it enables us to analyse our program.

+We did a series of test normalizing by number of atoms and interactions.
+The microtuble has two different chains, with an average of 3347 atoms and 4 interactions by chain.

+As it can be seen in the following graph, the program follows an exponential curve.
+The more atoms/iterations it has to check, the more time it needs to run.

+ATP sintasa is a clear example of a complex with a high number of interactions but a low number of atoms.
 *

 ## Next Steps